To find out all you need to know about Coronavirus (COVID-19) & how to protect yourself and others, click here.

 Problem: I go bright red when I exercise

-While you’re here, if you’re looking for some motivation to get active then you should know that General and Medical are currently offering a FREE Moov Fitness Tracker with every policy taken out in January.
-Why not get a quote today and kick the New Year off to a healthy start!
+While you’re here, if you’re looking for some motivation to get active then you should know that General and Medical have a range of offers and rewards including discounted gym membership.
+Why not get a quote today!

 This content is subject to our Disclaimer.

 The daffodils are in bloom and the evenings are getting lighter!
 If that doesn’t put a smile on your face, perhaps a 10% discount will?
 Use code 'SPRING' to get 10% off all of our healthcare policies and get your free quote today.
 Terms apply.